 First Quarter Moon

-This year marks the 67th anniversary of the annual Toowoomba Carnival of Flowers which will be held from Friday 16th September until Sunday 25th September 2016.
-A spectacular celebration of the Garden City, with flowers, food, and entertainment.
+This year marks the 68th anniversary of the annual Toowoomba Carnival of Flowers which will be held from Friday 15th September until Sunday 24th September 2017.

 If you would like more information on this fantastic event, then please visit the official website.